LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Predicting Difficulty

 \subsection{Results}

 \paragraph{Human and model difficulty are both linearly decodable but encode different information.} Table~\ref{tab:difficulty_encoding_comparison} shows that linear probes can predict both human IRT difficulty and model success rates from identical pre-generation activations, but with different levels of accessibility.
-Human difficulty is consistently more linearly decodable (Spearman $\rho = 0.83$--$0.87$) than model success rate ($\rho = 0.40$--$0.64$) across all models.
-This suggests that models robustly encode what humans find difficult, even when that differs from their own performance characteristics.
+Human difficulty is consistently more linearly decodable (Spearman $\rho = 0.83$--$0.87$) than model success rate ($\rho = 0.40$--$0.64$) across all models, suggesting that models robustly encode what humans find difficult, even when that differs from their own performance characteristics.

-Critically, we observe that model success rate becomes \emph{less} linearly accessible as reasoning capability increases.
-For GPT-OSS-20B, probe performance drops from $\rho = 0.58$ (low reasoning) to $\rho = 0.40$ (high reasoning), despite the model achieving higher accuracy.
-This suggests that extended chain-of-thought may encode difficulty information in ways that are not linearly separable at the pre-generation stage, foreshadowing the routing challenges we address in Section~\ref{sec:routing}.
+Critically, the model success rate becomes \emph{less recoverable} as reasoning capability increases.
+For GPT-OSS-20B, probe performance drops from $\rho = 0.58$ (low reasoning) to $\rho = 0.40$ (high reasoning), despite higher task accuracy.
+Non-linear MLP probes do not recover this loss, and in fact degrade more rapidly than linear probes under increased reasoning.
+Together, these results suggest that while human-aligned difficulty is stably encoded, model-specific success signals are more fragile and sensitive to inference-time computation.

 \paragraph{Binary success under specified decoding policies is more predictable than success rate.} While success-rate prediction shows moderate correlation (Table~\ref{tab:difficulty_encoding_comparison}), binary classification of success under fixed decoding policies achieves substantially stronger discrimination.
 Table~\ref{tab:probe_inference_regimes} shows that probes predicting Maj@5 or greedy success achieve AUROC $> 0.7$ across most settings, with several exceeding 0.8.